 Here’s the most amazing Marinated Seared Ahi Tuna you can make at home!
 It’s bursting with flavor, super easy to make, and fantastic as an appetizer or healthy dinner.

-We’re so pumped about today’s recipe because it is one of our tried-and-true summer favorites for all the warm months during which nobody wants to turn the oven on.
+We’re so pumped about today’s recipe because it is one of our tried-and-true favorites for all the protein-packed, healthy, and flavorful meals .

-It’s time to spotlight this boldly flavorful, fast, and easy marinated seared ahi recipe.
-If you thought seared ahi sounded like a tantalizing menu item (it is) that only restaurant chefs could make (it’s not)… you’re about to discover how simple it is for you to make in your own kitchen.
+It’s time to spotlight this tasty, fast, and easy marinated seared ahi tuna recipe.
+If you thought seared ahi tuna sounded like a tantalizing menu item (it is) that only restaurant chefs could make (it’s not)… you’re about to discover how simple it is for you to make in your own kitchen.

 Technique: How to Get A Perfect Sear at Home